Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface: Numerical experiments

-The LSNN method with a random initialization and 200000 iterations was implemented with 2-300-1 and 2-6-6-1 ReLU NN functions.
+200000 iterations were implemented with 2--300--1 and 2--6--6--1 ReLU NN functions.
 The numerical results are presented in \cref{2d test2,2d test2 table}.
 Since the interface has one more line segment than that of Example \ref{2d test1 section}, we increased the number of hidden neurons to have higher expresiveness.
-The 2-6-6-1 structure with 6\% of the number of parameters of the 2-300-1 structure approximated the solution (\cref{comparison41}) accurately and \cref{comparison42} indicates that the approximation in $\mathcal{M}(2,1,3,12)$ is the CPWL function $p$ with small $\varepsilon$ in \cref{chi-curve lem}.
-The trace (\cref{vertical4}) shows no oscillation and the second layer breaking lines (\cref{breaking4}) along the discontinuous interface (\cref{interface4}) show where the sharp transition layers were generated.
+The 2-6-6-1 structure with 6\% of the number of parameters of the 2-300-1 structure approximated the solution (\cref{comparison41}) accurately and \cref{comparison42} indicates that the approximation in $\mathcal{M}(3,12)$ is the CPWL function $p$ with small $\varepsilon$ in \cref{chi-curve lem}.
+The trace (\cref{vertical4}) shows no oscillation and the second-layer breaking hyperplanes (\cref{breaking4}) along the discontinuity interface (\cref{interface4}) show where a sharp transition layer was generated.
 On the other hand, the 2-300-1 ReLU NN function approximation roughly found the location of the interface (\cref{breaking4_one}) but did not approximate the solution well (\cref{comparison4_one,vertical4_one,2d test2 table}).